KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 but through **synthesis**.

 * Fragmentation collapses into entropy
-* Integration rises into transcendence
+* Integration moves acclivously into transcendence

 This is the **rhythm of all existence** —
 the breathing of Aion and Khaon,